 Area Reasons The Wherry Hotel, Mutford Lock and the former industrial land on the nothe east bank of Oulton Broad, together with the area of the Broad in between a.
-An important area in the historical development of the settlement in relation to former industries, the growth of the tourist trade and the historic crossing at Mutford Lock To protect the character of development on the shores of the Broad Nicholas Everitt Park and part of Bridge Road south of the Broad An important area in the historical development of the settlement in relation to recreational facilities in a significant public open space and the related commercial and residential street
+An important area in the historical development of the settlement in relation to former industries, the growth of the tourist trade and the historic crossing at Mutford Lock b.
+Nicholas Everitt Park and part of Bridge Road south of the Broad a.
+An important area in the historical development of the settlement in relation to recreational facilities in a significant public open space and the related commercial and residential street

-Public consultation
+Public Consultation